-And there are the Crime Scene Investigations, which Sanbrano was one of the first civilians in the department to conduct.
-While homicides tend to go to the Orange County Sheriff’s Department CSI, Sanbrano worked on numerous other scenes ranging from car accidents to burglaries.
+While homicides tend to go to the Orange County Sheriff’s Department CSI, Sanbrano worked on numerous other crime scenes ranging from car accidents to burglaries.
 The job involved gathering information, writing crime reports in the field, collecting and processing evidence with proper chain of custody, and photography.
 Sanbrano also trained other Police Services Officers (PSOs) and officers, and served as a scene supervisor on occasion.

 When not breaking new territory, Sanbrano did front desk work, fielding phone calls, answering questions and guiding callers to the correct resources.
 She wrote crime reports, registered drug and sex offenders, and more.

 While working the front desk, she has fielded lots of calls and counseled elderly residents about fraud schemes and scams.